redleaf1221/CardVentureTrainer/readme.md

 * Allow Diamond Shield to be unlocked and used.
 * Unlock chapter 3.
 * Allow room Apple and Soul to be seen.
+* Increase the probability of easter eggs in room Life.

 ## How to use